Borrelia burgdorferi: Bacteriophage

+Immune Response

+Mounting a successful immune response to Lyme disease can be complex considering the amount of cells involved.
+There are two different aspects to the immune system that allow for rapid and long-lasting responses.
+The innate immune system allows for a rapid, non-specific response to a pathogen.
+While the adaptive immunes system allows for a more long-lasting response that is more specific.
+The macrophage is part of the innate immunity as it attempts to locate, bind, and phagocytose the bacteria into an endosome.
+This allows for killing of the pathogen.
+Cytokine release during this also helps to attack the bacteria.
+T-cells are part of the adaptive immunity.
+They are more specific and can differentiate into different types that all serve different roles.
+The ultimate goal of the T-cells is to produce cytokines that will recruit other immune cells to the infection to help fight it.
+Borrelia burgdorferi has the ability to avoid detection from host immune systems, which makes it difficult to attack the infection right when it starts.
+The bacteria utilizes the outer surface proteins and it able to switch between them, which makes detection rather difficult [43].
+This is just one example of how this bacteria can invade the immune system and not be detected.
+The body response to this includes integration between the innate and adaptive immunity which, like previously mentioned, includes many players.

 Evolution

 Genetically diverse B. burgdorferi strains, as defined by the sequence of ospC, are maintained within the Northeastern United States.
 Balancing selection may act upon ospC or a nearby sequence to maintain the genetic variety of B. burgdorferi.
 Balancing selection is the process by which multiple versions of a gene are kept within the gene pool at unexpectedly high frequencies.
 Two major models that control the selection balance of B.burgdorferi is negative frequency-dependent selection and multiple-niche polymorphism.
 These models may explain how B. burgdorferi have diversified, and how selection may have affected the distribution of the B. burgdorferi variants, or the variation of specific traits of the species, in certain environments.

 Negative-frequency dependent selection

 In negative frequency-dependent selection, rare and uncommon variants will have a selective advantage over variants that are very common in an environment.
 For B. burgdorferi, low-frequency variants will be advantageous because potential hosts will be less likely to mount an immunological response to the variant-specific OspC outer protein.